filecoin-project/FIPs/FIPS/fip-xxxx-ni-porep.md

 ## Abstract

-Non-Interactive PoRep (NI-PoRep) allows to remove on-chain interaction when onboarding  Committed Capacity (CC) sectors by changing the way PoRep challenges are generated.
+Non-Interactive PoRep (NI-PoRep) allows the removal of on-chain interaction when onboarding Committed Capacity (CC) sectors by changing the way PoRep challenges are generated.

 The protocol allows SP to locally generate PoRep challenges instead of using on-chain randomness.

-On one hand, this feature of the protocol allows for drastically simpler onboarding pipeline.
-On the other hand, it requires an higher number of PoRep challenges (2268 per SDR layer instead of the current 180 per SDR layer) in order to preserve network security.
+On the one hand, this feature of the protocol allows for a drastically simpler onboarding pipeline.
+On the other hand, it requires a higher number of PoRep challenges (2268 per SDR layer instead of the current 180 per SDR layer) in order to preserve network security.

-NI-PoRep is proposed as an *optional* feature, the previously available proofs types will be still supported.
+NI-PoRep is proposed as an *optional* feature; the previously available proof types will still be supported.
 NI-PoRep is restricted to CC sectors (i.e., sectors with no data).